 1. Subcontractor Retention Reports

-There is a new report available called ‘Subcontractor Retentions Summary for selected jobs as at Date To’.
+A new report is available called ‘Subcontractor Retentions Summary for selected jobs as at Date To’.
 If you change the “to date” at the top of the screen, this report displays retentions to the specified date and ignores any claims with retention after that date.

 2. Supplier Quotes – Additional Column